codeforamerica/style-guide/_components/buttons_and_forms.md

 ---
 layout: styleguide
 title: Buttons and Forms
+description: Buttons and forms are the building blocks of transactional interactions with your residents.
 order: 2
 ---

-<p class="lead-in">Buttons and forms are the building blocks of transactional interactions with your residents.</p>

-# Buttons
+## Buttons
+{: .styleguide-heading }

 Colored buttons should be used to hint at the purpose button.

 - The primary button should only be used once per form and denotes the next logical step in the process (e.g., Continue, Submit)
 - The danger button should be used to denote an important or potentially dangerous action. (e.g., Delete)
 - The outline button should be used to deemphasize less important actions.

-## Button Types
+### Button Types
+{: .styleguide-heading }
 <div class="preview">
   <button class="button">Regular Button</button>
   <button class="button button-primary">Primary Button</button>